oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - Use prior execution: **yes**
 - Use default artifact: **yes** (set the same account and object path as before)

-Click **Save Changes**.
+Click **Save Artifact**.

 {% img blog/jhipster-ci-cd/sp-trigger-artifact.png alt:"Spinnaker pipeline trigger" width:"700" %}{: .center-image }

 **IMPORTANT NOTE**: Spinnaker provides a mechanism to [override](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-manifest/#override-artifacts) the version of Docker images, Kubernetes ConfigMaps and Secrets in manifests, injecting new versions when one of these objects exist in the pipeline context.
-However Spinnaker documentation does not have a clear example on the trigger configuration for the artifact to be available in the pipeline context.
-At this moment, the way to make the artifact available in the context, is to _set it as an artifact constraint in the trigger_.
-If the artifact constraint is not defined, the original image version in the manifests will be deployed, instead of the newly image that triggered the pipeline.
+However Spinnaker documentation does not have a clear example on the trigger configuration for the docker image to be available in the pipeline context.
+For the docker image to be available in the context, you must _set it as an artifact constraint in the trigger_.
+If the artifact constraint is not defined, the original image version in the manifests or the default artifact will be deployed, instead of the newly image that triggered the pipeline.
 If no version is in the manifests, `latest` will the default.

-Add a second Docker registry trigger for the gateway image pushes.
+Add a second Docker registry trigger for the gateway image pushes and click **Save Changes**.

 ### Configure the deployment stages